volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 **Husky** is a tool that runs defined commands before **git commit** or **push**.

-It can be used to execute linter or run all your tests before pushing changes to repo, to make sure that you haven't broken anything unintentionally.
+It can be used to execute linter or run all your tests before pushing changes to the repo, to make sure that you haven't broken anything unintentionally.

 To install husky, run:

 `yarn add -D husky`

-Then open your **package.json** and create a separate block for husky config:
+Then open your `package.json` and create a separate block for husky config:

 ```javascript
 {